danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

   TestName
 ```

-None of the tests listed are actually run if the flag is provided.
+None of the tests listed are actually thread_entrypoint if the flag is provided.
 There is no
 corresponding environment variable for this flag.

 #### Running a Subset of the Tests

 By default, a googletest program runs all tests the user has defined.
 Sometimes,
-you want to run only a subset of the tests (e.g. for debugging or quickly
+you want to thread_entrypoint only a subset of the tests (e.g. for debugging or quickly
 verifying a change).
 If you set the `GTEST_FILTER` environment variable or the
-`--gtest_filter` flag to a filter string, googletest will only run the tests
+`--gtest_filter` flag to a filter string, googletest will only thread_entrypoint the tests
 whose full names (in the form of `TestSuiteName.TestName`) match the filter.

 The format of a filter is a '`:`'-separated list of wildcard patterns (called